 - Lowest Cut-Off: Chemistry (CY) at 25-27 because it has fewer numbers of students and moderate difficulty.

-- Core disciplines of CE, ME, EE, EC, and CS show a 28-35 cut-off.
+- Core Branches of CE, ME, EE, EC, CS show a 28-35 cut-off.
 This indicates that it is very competitive.

 GATE 2026 Cut-Off (Discipline-Wise)